 Mastiffs aren’t the best dogs for first time dog owners, and you should only get one if you are a firm leader with your dog and can spend time training them.
 Mastiffs are extremely stubborn, and they like to enact that stubbornness regularly which may lead you to think they are stupid.
 Make no mistake, they are smart and use it to their advantage at any chance they get.

-The Irish Wolfhound will fall into the reverse brindle category.
-Often mistaken for the Scottish Deerhound, their wiry coats are always on the lighter side, but you’ll see some tiger striping come through which means they still fall into the reverse brindle bucket.
+The Irish Wolfhound will often fall into the reverse brindle category.
+Their wiry coats are always on the lighter side, but you’ll see some tiger striping come through which means they still fall into the reverse brindle bucket.
 Seeing the Irish Wolfhound with reverse brindle coloring is quite common for the breed, although it’s slightly harder to see because their coat is somewhat rough and dense.

 Glen of Imaal Terrier

 The Glen of Imaal is a dwarf breed with curved legs, and has more moderate exercise requirements when compared to other terriers in the same class.
-These pups are extremely smart, making them a decent choice for first time dog owners.
+These pups are extremely smart, making them a decent choice for first-time dog owners.
 They run with a medium activity range, so you won’t be throwing the ball for hours on end like you will if you bring home a Lab puppy.
 They are smart and stubborn though, so be prepared to start training right away.
 The picture above is what you’d consider a blue brindle pup.

 This particular Frenchie has a true brindle coat with some merle blended in.
 The coloring is beautiful and is offset even more with the yellow eyes that the pup carries.
 Brindle french bulldogs are quite common when it comes to coloring, so there’s a good chance you can snag one at your local breeder if frenchies are your thing!